-Using the manufacturer’s 32-channel receive coil (Philips Medical Systems, Best, Netherlands), each subject underwent a cardiac gated DWI acquisition [parameters: voxel size=1×1×5 mm3 (interpolated in k-space to a 0.5 x 0.5mm2 in-plane resolution) FOV = 64 × 64mm2; TR = 9RR, TE = 129ms] performed with the volume centred on the C2/C3 disc to ensure similar coverage as the spectroscopy voxel (Figure 1).
-(Schneider et al., 2011)A ZOOM sequence was used with outer-volume suppression to minimise artefacts (Wilm et al., 2007).
-Thirty DWI volumes with equally spaced 𝐪-values (Farrell et al., 2008)(Schneider and Wheeler-Kingshott, 2014) and two non-diffusion weighted (b0) volumes were acquired with diffusion weighting in two perpendicular (x and y) and one parallel (z) direction relative to the main axis of the spinal cord [parameters: diffusion pulse duration δ=11.4 ms, diffusion time Δ=75ms, gradient strength G linearly increased in 31 steps from 0 to 87.5mT/m in x and y direction and 62mT/m in z direction].
+Using the manufacturer’s 32-channel head coil (Philips Medical Systems, Best, Netherlands), each subject underwent a cardiac gated DWI acquisition [parameters: voxel size=1×1×5 mm3 (interpolated in k-space to a 0.5 x 0.5mm2 in-plane resolution) FOV = 64 × 64mm2; TR = 9RR, TE = 129ms] performed with the volume centred on the C2/C3 disc to ensure similar coverage as the spectroscopy voxel; 12 axial contiguous slices covering a 60mm length of the cervical cord, typically giving coverage of the C1-3 spinal segments (Figure 1).
+The 32 channel head coil was used because it gave superior SNR during QSI sequence optimisation experiments (Schneider et al., 2011).
+A ZOOM sequence was used with outer-volume suppression to minimise artefacts (Wilm et al., 2007).
+Thirty DWI volumes with equally spaced 𝐪-values (Farrell et al., 2008) and two non-diffusion weighted (b0) volumes were acquired with diffusion weighting in two perpendicular (x and y) and one parallel (z) direction relative to the main axis of the spinal cord [parameters: diffusion pulse duration δ=11.4 ms, diffusion time Δ=75ms, gradient strength G linearly increased in 31 steps from 0 to 87.5mT/m in x and y direction and 62mT/m in z direction; scan time = 22:28 minutes].

+To achieve the maximum possible gradient strength on the scanner, we exploited the combination of parallel gradient amplifiers in the scanner, which each generate a maximum diffusion gradient strength of 62mT/m along the major axis of the scanner bore.
+Assuming axial symmetry of the axons along the long axis of the spinal cord, we applied gradient amplifiers in two orthogonal directions that maximise gradient strength perpendicular to axis of the spinal cord (Supplementary figure 1).
+This allowed us to generate a guaranteed maximum gradient strength of √2*62mT/m in the xy direction.
+In the z direction we use a maximum gradient of 62 mT/m. q-value were the same in xy and z direction, but the increase in gradient strength allowed us to use a smaller the gradient pulse duration of 11.4ms in xy direction (16ms in z).
+The full protocol is given in supplementary table 1.

-For calculation of brain T2 lesion volumes, PD/T2 weighted images were acquired using a dual-echo TSE sequence [parameters: TR = 3500 ms; TE = 15/85 ms; flip angle α = 90°; FOV= 240 x 180 mm2; voxel size = 1 x 1 x 3 mm3; NEX = 1; 50 axial contiguous slices].
-For calculation of brain tissue volumes a 3D T1-weighted magnetisation-prepared gradient-echo sequence was used [TR = 6.9 ms; TE = 3.1 ms; TI = 824 ms; flip angle α = 8°; FOV= 256 x 256 mm2; voxel size = 1 x 1 x 1 mm3; NEX = 1; 180 sagittal contiguous slices].
+For calculation of brain T2 lesion volumes, PD/T2 weighted images were acquired using a dual-echo TSE sequence [parameters: TR = 3500 ms; TE = 15/85 ms; flip angle α = 90°; FOV= 240 x 180 mm2; voxel size = 1 x 1 x 3 mm3; NEX = 1; 50 axial contiguous slices; scan time = 4:01 minutes].
+For calculation of brain tissue volumes a 3D T1-weighted magnetisation-prepared gradient-echo sequence was used [TR = 6.9 ms; TE = 3.1 ms; TI = 824 ms; flip angle α = 8°; FOV= 256 x 256 mm2; voxel size = 1 x 1 x 1 mm3; NEX = 1; 180 sagittal contiguous slices; scan time = 6:31 minutes].

 Imaging post-processing